What is coco bean mulch? The cocoa bean shell mulch, also referred to as coffee bean mulch, is the shell of the cocoa bean that has been roasted.

 Tips For Purchasing Cocoa Mulch

-When purchasing cocoa beans, you want to make sure it is stored sheltered from the rain.
-When left outdoors (even if confined to bags), it can develop fungus.
+When purchasing cocoa beans, you want to ensure they are stored sheltered from the rain.
+It can develop fungus when left outdoors (even if confined to bags).
 If the bag feels heavy when you lift it, someone probably left it out in the rain.

 Cautionary Tips for Cocoa Bean Mulch